kamione/mri_preprocessing/README.md

 ```

 ---
-*REMARKS*: config.json is a project specfic config file, specifying how the dim2bids
+*REMARKS*: config.json is a project specific config file, specifying how the dim2bids
-function organizes the output nifti files
+function organizes the output NIFTI files

 ---
 adapted from <https://github.com/kelvinlim/bids_scripts>